EvgenyGrinko/Webpack_config/README.md

 **plugin** - is an additional functionality, represented with class, which we can add to Webpack.

 `html-webpack-plugin` - for automatic import of the index.html file with scripts.</br>
-`clean-webpack-plugin` - to clean up automatically the 'dist' folder after builds
+`clean-webpack-plugin` - to clean up automatically the 'dist' folder after builds.<br/>
+`copy-webpack-plugin` - to copy static files (like favicon) or entire folders to the build directory.<br/>

 # Loaders